shazia-dewan/multi-agentCrazyflieLift/code/src/mjx_gpu/docs/mjx_gpu.md

 Solution: Use Jax (via MuJoCo Playground environments) to speed things up
 - Run in Google collab to get around Jax GPU OS constraints (Jax GPU is meant to run on Linux)
+- **NOTE**: Work on the MAPPO side of this project was continued in the notebook, elements of the non-jax MAPPO agent and training code in this repository may not reflect the final approach that we took.

 # Background